Limor Shreibman-Sharir: Biography

-Limor Schreibman (later Sharir) was born and grew up in Tel Aviv, the daughter of Eliezer Schreibman, a school principal.
+Limor Shreibman (later Sharir) was born and grew up in Tel Aviv, the daughter of Eliezer Shreibman, a school principal, a scholar with degrees in mathematics, law, and political science.

-In 1972, after graduating from Tichon Ironi Alef high school, Schreibman was drafted into the Israeli army.
+In 1972, after graduating from Tichon Ironi Alef high school, Shreibman was drafted into the Israeli army.
 In 1973, she won Israel's beauty queen contest.
-She was sent as a contestant to the Miss Universe contest held in Greece in 1973, where she placed fifth.
+She was sent as a contestant to the Miss Universe contest held in Greece in 1973.
+During the pageant, there was a hostage incident in Athens an attempt to get Shreibman to drop out of the competition.
+However, she continued and was eventually selected as 4th runner up.
 When the competition was over, she returned to the IDF as a clerk for General Shmuel Gonen who had been promoted to Southern Command of the Israel Defense Forces.

 Medical career

 After completion of her military service, she began to study medicine at Sapienza University of Rome in Italy.
 Later, she transferred to the Sackler Faculty of Medicine of Tel Aviv University and graduated with a medical degree.
 Her dissertation was presented to an international conference in New York and subsequently published in the Journal of Thoracic Cardiovascular Surgery.

-Schreibman did her internship at Sheba Medical Center, where she worked for several years.
-Until the October 7 attacks, she volunteered with the organization Physicians for Human Rights-Israel.
+Shreibman did her internship at Sheba Medical Center, where she worked for several years.
+Until the October 7th Massacre, she volunteered with the organization Physicians for Human Rights-Israel.

-Since 2011–2016, she has been the coordinator of a special course at Tel Aviv University's School of Medicine on "literature and medicine."
-(Note: Eli Eshed, Medicine and literature - separate cultures?, On Eli Eshed's Multiverse website, 16 October 2010) Schreibman is a member in the Israeli Organization for Medical Education.
+Since 2010–2025, she is a lecturer and coordinator of a course, which she designed especially for medical students, that combines literature and medicine studies at the Faculty of Medicine of Tel Aviv University."
+(Note: Eli Eshed, Medicine and literature - separate cultures?, On Eli Eshed's Multiverse website, 16 October 2010) Shreibman is a member in the Israeli Organization for Medical Education.